AthirsonSilva/design-patterns-java/src/main/java/org/designpatterns/solid/liskovSubstitution/README.md

 ## Liskov substitution principle

-Liskov substitution principle (LSP) states that a subclass should be substitutable for its base class without breaking the application, and vice versa.
+The Liskov Substitution Principle (LSP) states that objects of a superclass should be replaceable with objects of its subtypes (subclasses) without altering the program's correctness.
+This means that subclasses should adhere to the contract established by the superclass in terms of behavior.

-## Example

-- Product class has `getDiscount` method that returns the discount of the product
-- InHouseProduct class has extends Product class and has `getDiscount` method that returns a bigger discount than the parent class

-These classes are substitutable for each other without breaking the application and vice versa, since they both have `getDiscount` method that returns the same value but the implementation is different